ChaitanyaU17/Foodie_Restaurant-App/README.md

    npm start
    ```

-5. Open your browser and visit `http://localhost:3000` to view the Swiggy Clone application.
+5. Open your browser and visit `http://localhost:3000` to view the Foodie Restaurant Website application.

 ## Project Structure
 The project structure follows a modular approach for better organization: